MarvinQuevedo/DataLayer-Driver/README.md

 const peer = await Peer.new('127.0.0.1:58444', 'testnet11', CHIA_CRT, CHIA_KEY)
 ```

 To sync, you'll also need two other values, `MIN_HEIGHT` and `MIN_HEIGHT_HEADER_HASH`.
-These variables represent information relating to the block you want to start syning from - higher heights lead to faster sync times.
+These variables represent information relating to the block you want to start syncing from - higher heights lead to faster sync times.
 If you wish to sync from genesis, use a height of `null` and a header hash equal to the network's genesis challenge.

 Syncing a store using its launcher id is as easy as: